 Insurance companies use several factors when determining your home insurance premiums, which means there are often many ways to save.
 Shopping around and comparing quotes from multiple providers can be helpful, as can taking advantage of discounts.
 Your credit can also impact your premium, so maintaining a high credit score may keep your premiums lower.
 You can also review your deductible and coverage levels and adjust them as necessary.
 Just be sure to review your changes with a licensed agent before you process them to make sure they align with your financial plan.

 Does homeowners insurance cover me in a flood or earthquake?

-Damage caused by floods and earthquakes is not covered by homeowners insurance.
-However, flood insurance and earthquake insurance is available.
-If you live in a flood zone or an earthquake-prone area, it may be worth it to add on this coverage to protect yourself in the future.
+Damage caused by floods and earthquakes is not typically covered by homeowners insurance.
+However, flood insurance and earthquake insurance can often be obtained as a separate policy from a private or government provider.
+If you live in a flood zone or an earthquake-prone area, you may want to consider adding this coverage to protect yourself in the future.